Biden’s big COVID-19 aid package: What’s in the bill?

 The bill proposes extending emergency unemployment programs, which enhance the amount and duration of regular unemployment benefits and extend them to people who would not normally be eligible.
 According to a CBO estimate, this would cost $242 billion, including:

-- $163 billion in federal pandemic unemployment compensation (extended duration of assistance).
+- $163 billion in federal pandemic unemployment compensation (more generous payments).

 - $44.2 billion in pandemic unemployment assistance (for self-employed and other workers not usually eligible).

-- $34.5 billion in pandemic emergency unemployment compensation (more generous payments).
+- $34.5 billion in pandemic emergency unemployment compensation (extended duration of assistance).

 K-12 and higher education (9%)